State Management

 Functional way

-Here, we pass state value with respect to the previous state value as parameter using a functional
+Here, we pass state value with respect to the previous state value as parameter using a functional approach

 We call a function as parameter, whose argument is the previous state value.